-A loopful from enrichment broth was streaked onto a plate of Sorbitol MacConkey agar (Oxoid, UK) containing tellurite supplement and cefixime (Oxoid, UK) to isolate E. coli O157:H7 specifically.
-After inoculation, the plates were incubated for 18 to 24 hours at 37°C. The plates were checked for the growth of pale yellow or straw color colonies indicating non-sorbitol fermenters.
+A loopful from enrichment broth was streaked onto a plate of Sorbitol MacConkey agar (Oxoid, UK) containing tellurite supplement and cefixime (Oxoid, UK) for the purpose of isolating E. coli O157:H7 specifically.
+After inoculation, the plates were incubated for 18 to 24 hours at 37 °C. The plates were checked for growth of pale yellow or straw color colonies indicating non-sorbitol fermenters.
 Presumptive colonies of Escherichia coli O157:H7 were biochemically identified using API 20E strips (Bio Merieux, France).

 2.3.
-Isolation and Identification of L. monocytogenes

-(Ismaiel et al., 2014)
+Isolation and Identification of L. monocytogenes (Ismaiel et al., 2014)